10 Homemade Treatments for Radiant Skin

 Honey and Sugar Body Scrub

 Exfoliating will keep your skin refreshed and renewed.
-Ask any esthetician what are the most important things you can do and their answer will be: moisturize and exfoliate.
+Ask any esthetician what are the most important things you can do and their answer will be to moisturize and exfoliate.
 I do this scrub about once a week.
 Use it all over your body, especially those trouble areas (for me, I use it to keep those little bumps on the back of my arms, legs and butt at bay).
 It is also great in helping to prevent stretch marks, and even to reduce the appearance of stretch marks, as it helps strengthen skin elasticity.

 - Mix 2 parts honey to 1 part sugar, adding honey as necessary to reach desired consistency.
 You'll probably use about 1/4 cup sugar if you want to scrub your entire body.